PhilipVigus/CV/README.md

 *IT Access Developer and ICT Lecturer*

 - Evaluating learners' assistive technology needs and training them how to use equipment to help access IT
-- Training staff to support students
+- Training staff to support students, and teaching students
-- Teaching students

 **DERA/QinetiQ**

 *New Business Support Administrator* – (February 2002 – August 2003)

-- Producing customer bids and reports, liasing with external organisations and acting as the main point of contact for customers
+- Producing customer bids and reports, liaising with external organisations and acting as the main point of contact for customers

 *Research Scientist* – (July 2000 – January 2002)

 - Carrying out defense research and evaluation using computer simulations
-- Writing technical reports

 **Quidnunc**